 Our return journey to ShingraKoma was the same as yesterday’s long tiring walk on Chadar without any difficulties.

-As we still had time before it got dark, we decided to play with sledges.
-Pulling other trekkers with help of sledges and running on Chadar was a quite different experience.
+As we still had time before it got dark, we decided to play with sleds.
+Pulling other trekkers with the help of sleds and running on Chadar was a quite different experience.
 We enjoyed a lot, thanks to our group.

 Btw did I forget to tell you something??
-Ohhhh yes.
+Oh yes.
 The Sledge.

 Sledge!!
 The Lifeline Of Chadar.